Planning a Bomb Grand Opening Event With a Bang

 I’m excited to be speaking at the Raleigh Digital Marketing for Business conference coming up in May.
 This two day event has dozens, possibly hundreds, of presentations on all sorts of topics that will help local business owners get a better handle on, and understanding of, digital marketing.

-Co-founder Lawrence Harte has offered me the opportunity to share with y’all a stunning 50% discount on registration when you use my speaker discount code, LisaJeffries, at http://DMFB.net/register.
+Co-founder Lawrence Harte has offered me the opportunity to share with y’all a stunning 50% discount on registration when you use my speaker discount code, LisaJeffries, at https://DMFB.net/register.

 Digital marketing training at just $50 a day?
 That’s a steal, folks!
 Don’t miss out.